material-components/material-components-ios/components/FlexibleHeader/README.md

       }
     }

-### Step 3: Implement prefersStatusBarHidden and query the flexible header view controller
+### Step 3: Implement childViewControllerForStatusBarHidden

-In order to affect the status bar's visiblity you must query the header view controller.
+In order to affect the status bar's visibility you must query the header view controller.

-    - (BOOL)prefersStatusBarHidden {
+    - (UIViewController *)childViewControllerForStatusBarHidden {
-      return self.headerViewController.prefersStatusBarHidden;
+      return self.headerViewController;
     }